 Why do life insurance companies care if I’ve been prescribed Boniva?

 Insurance companies are interested in the fact that an individual may have been prescribed Boniva because it gives them a “road map” as to what questions they should ask next with regards to your overall health.

 While most individuals who have been prescribed Boniva will be able to qualify for a traditional term or whole life insurance policy, the “rate” that they may be able to qualify for can vary significantly from one applicant to the next.
-This is why, prior to a life insurance underwriter making any kind of decision about your life insurance application, he or she is very likely to ask you a series of questions all designed to learn more about your osteoporosis and how well Boniva is working to manage it.
+This is why, before a life insurance underwriter making any decision about your life insurance application, he or she is very likely to ask you a series of questions designed to learn more about your osteoporosis and how well Boniva is working to manage it.

 What kind of information will the insurance companies ask me or be interested in?

 - Who prescribed it to you?
 A general practitioner or a specialist?